Candi Kubeck: Personal life

 Kubeck married Roger Kubeck on the Queen Mary in Long Beach, California in September 1987.

 In popular culture

-The crash of ValuJet Flight 592 and it's subsequent investigation is dramatized in season 12, episode 2, of the Canadian television series Mayday titled "Fire in the Hold."
-Kubeck is portrayed by actess Janet Porter.
+The crash of ValuJet Flight 592 and its subsequent investigation is dramatized in season 1, episode 7 of the Canadian television series Mayday titled "Missing Pieces" and season 12, episode 2 titled "Fire in the Hold".
+Kubeck is portrayed by actress Janet Porter.